HR predictions for 2022 from HRZone’s top writersby

 2. Connections-based machine learning (ML) will bolster employee retention in 2022

-Amy Hodler, Director, Analytics and AI Programs, Neo4j
+Amy Hodler, graph analytics and AI consultant

 For more effective employee retention in 2022, companies will employ advanced analytics and ML, including graph technology, to better predict which employees need attention.
 Companies already use graph algorithms for customer churn prediction because graphs capture relationships and network structures that are highly predictive.